-Due to the complexities involved, we have developed procedures that must be in place before we are able to receive an out of state referral.
+Due to the complexities involved, we have developed procedures that must be in place before we are able to receive an out-of-state referral.
 As victim-centered and trauma-informed providers, it is important to us that when considering coming here, clients are well-informed that housing is not guaranteed and can be a process.

 Our Housing Program

 Breaking Free is located in St. Paul, MN in Ramsey County.
-Our Housing Program has three 18-unit apartment buildings.
+Our Permanent Supportive Housing Program has two 18-unit apartment buildings.
 These units are often at capacity and as such, Breaking Free is unable to guarantee housing opportunities to any client including out-of-state residents and residents of Minnesota.
 When we encounter clients in need of housing, we explore a variety of options including referrals to the county’s coordinated access system.

 The Coordinated Access System and the Referral Process

-After completing a housing intake through the county, depending upon eligibility and availability, our Housing Program may receive a referral from Ramsey County Coordinated Access to Housing and Shelter (CAHS).
+After completing a housing intake through the county, depending upon eligibility and availability, our Permanent Supportive Housing Program may receive a referral from Ramsey County Coordinated Access to Housing and Shelter (CAHS).
 CAHS coordinates the Ramsey County Coordinated Access / Coordinated Entry System (CES) referrals for the HUD Continuum of Care (CoC) region.
 Priority is given to residents of Ramsey County.
 If our housing is at capacity, it is possible Coordinated Access will refer a client to other housing options.

 Other Local Housing Options

-Due to a high need for housing services and Breaking Free housing often being at capacity, while a client is waiting for a referral from the county, we are able to help clients navigate local systems and resources.
+Due to a high need for housing services and Breaking Free housing often being at capacity, while a client is awaiting a referral from the county, we are able to help clients navigate local systems and resources.
 We help clients explore and apply for other potential housing options and we can connect them to our partner organizations for housing opportunities or availability.
 When enrolled in our programs there is opportunity for permanent housing based on availability; however, as explained above, our referrals are through the county.

 Thank you for reaching out to Breaking Free.

-Please print and sign the document below and email it to Kristina Jackson at KJackson@breakingfree.net
+Please print and sign the document below and email it to